valhuber/logic-explore/README.md

 # logic-explore

-Explore sqlalchemy, events, declarative logic with a running example.
+Explore sqlalchemy, events, and declarative logic with a running example.
 Focus:
 * db-generated keys
 * update logic (specifically multi-level rollups and old value) using sqlalchemy events